TS (THERMOSIPHON SYSTEM)

 Natural Circulation Heating

-It uses the thermosiphon effect to move heated water without electricity, ensuring a steady supply of hot water.
+It uses the seal support cooling system effect to move heated water without electricity, ensuring a steady supply of hot water.

 Eco-Friendly Heating Solution